icebarf/ranhya.github.io.old/content/posts/uncharted 1.md

 Uncharted 1 starts you off right in the action—and that’s indicative of the whole game.
 Having now beaten the game on Crushing (legit) and acquired the [platinum](https://youtu.be/wnW1rw-geFU).
 I have to say, while the game has its flaws, I had a lot of fun doing it!

-The main gripe I have with the game, is that there is a LOT of shooting—compared to (as of the time I’m writing this keep in mind I’ve only played uncharted 4 to completion excluding this game) Uncharted 4.
+The main gripe I have with the game, is that there is a LOT of shooting—compared to Uncharted 4.[^1]

 The lots of fighting got pretty boring on my first play-through, however—with the absolutely insane difficulty of crushing, I thought it wasn’t *as bad*.
 Weird… I know, but I found it very rewarding (and frustrating :D) to finally get through a tough encounter some of which took dozens of tries and strategies.